Member Login

 About the author

-Yuan is a Ph.D. researcher in the Designing Socio-technical Robotic Systems research program at the Australian Cobotics Centre (Program 3).
-The aim of this Program and its included projects is to embed holistic design as a critical factor in creating seamless integration of humans and machines worki ... more
+Yuan is a Ph.D. researcher in the Designing Socio-technical Robotic Systems research program and is based at QUT.
+The aim of this Program and its included projects is to embed holistic design as a critical factor in creating seamless integration of humans and machines working together to improve hum ... more